WHERE ARE WE GOING?

 Fifth day

 It's time to say goodbye.
-How many things we have loved: the smell of bread in the alleys of Bari, the intense blue of the Adriatic Sea, the underground wonders of Castellana, the silence of the Itria Valley among trulli and centuries-old olive trees, the glasses shared in the white villages.
-Now, facing the sparkling outline of the Ionian Sea, we feel that this journey has not only been a bike ride, but an experience made up of light, encounters, and small moments to cherish.
+How many things we loved: the smell of bread in the alleys of Bari, the intense blue of the Adriatic Sea, the underground wonders of Castellana, the silence of the Valle d'Itria among trulli and centuries-old olive trees, the glasses shared in the white villages.
+Now, in front of the sparkling profile of the Ionian Sea, we feel that this trip was not just a bike ride, but an experience made up of light, encounters, and little moments to cherish.
 We experienced the thrill of cycling in Puglia at a slow pace, respectful of the places as only cycling can teach.
 We carry in our hearts and legs much more than a few kilometers: we take home the memory of a true Jonas vacation.

 Bari is served by high-speed trains and numerous Intercity trains that connect it directly with Rome, Milan, Bologna, Florence, Naples, and other major Italian cities.